FOREX-Dollar drops vs yen and euro as stocks weaken, on track for monthly loss

 Under carry trades, investors sell a low-yielding currency to buy a riskier, higher-yielding ones for better returns.
 When volatility rises in global financial markets and stocks fall, they tend to take these positions off the table.

 European shares fell, with Germany’s DAX and France’s CAC on track for their worst month in four years.
-Chinese stock markets also fell while U.S. stock futures pointed to a weak start.
+Chinese stock markets also fell while Japan’s Nikkei dropped.1 3 percent.

 “Stocks markets are in focus and absence of risk appetite is acting as a headwind to the dollar,” said Niels Christensen, FX strategist at Nordea.
 “Having said that, with a September rate hike back in focus, I am biased towards more downside in the euro against the dollar.”

-The dollar index, which tracks the greenback against a basket of six major currencies, was down 0.15 percent on the day at 95.970, and 1.4 percent lower for the month.
+The dollar index, which tracks the greenback against a basket of six major currencies, was at 95.968, down 0.2 percent on the day and about 1.5 percent lower for the month.
 It was well above a seven-month low of 92.621 reached a week ago as the prospect of a slowdown in China sent global stocks plunging.

 Nonfarm payrolls data on Friday will provide clues on whether the Fed might raise rates as soon as its mid-September meeting.
 U.S. business surveys, factory orders and trade data will also be released this week.